getcarina/getcarina.com/_references/006-application-logging.md

 #### Fluentd log driver

-[Fluentd](http://www.fluentd.org) is an open source, data-collection application, designed to unify your logging layer.
+[Fluentd](http://www.fluentd.org) is an open-source, data-collection application designed to unify your logging layer.

 The following example shows the options that Docker might use to log to a Fluentd server:
 `$ docker run --log-driver=fluentd --log-opt fluentd-address=localhost:24224 --log-opt fluentd-tag=docker.{{.Name}}`